stevenharman/dumb_delegator/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/b684cbe08af745cbe957/maintainability)](https://codeclimate.com/github/stevenharman/dumb_delegator/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/b684cbe08af745cbe957/test_coverage)](https://codeclimate.com/github/stevenharman/dumb_delegator/test_coverage)

 Ruby provides the `delegate` standard library.
 However, we found that it is not appropriate for cases that require nearly every call to be proxied.

-For instance, Rails uses `#class` and `#instance_of?` to introspect on model classes when generating forms and URL helpers.
+For instance, Rails uses `#class` and `#instance_of?` to introspect on Model classes when generating forms and URL helpers.
 These methods are not forwarded when using `Delegator` or `SimpleDelegator`.

 ```ruby